 How well do nations, islands and cities compare when it comes to its ability to conceal transactions, or the real ownership of assets?
 As the Panama Papers affair plays out, Nigel Cassidy spoke to Berlin-based Nicholas Shaxson who’s the author of Treasure Islands, a book about the use and abuse of tax havens, about those who are most secretive.

-This is Crowdfunders - the show that covers the fast-growing world of alternative finance with Ed Bowsher.
+This is Crowdfunders on Share Radio, the show that covers the fast-growing world of alternative finance, hosted by Share Radio’s Senior Analyst, Ed Bowsher.

 In today's show: A new innovative finance ISA that is launching this week, and Ed talks to the bosses of the Abundance and Thincats platforms.
 We also have a 'platform profile' on Lendinvest.